-Here are our Top 5 MUST-KNOW traps to avoid during this volatile time and some pointers for handling any crazy positions…
+Here are our Top-4 MUST-KNOW traps to avoid during this volatile time and some pointers for handling any crazy position.

 You really shouldn’t consider exercising options at expiration – it’s just not worth it unless you are a big “fan” of the stock and company.

-Unless you bought a call or put to take a long-term position in the stock, you are generally better off closing the option trade than purchasing the shares.
+Unless you bought a call to take a long-term position in the stock, you are generally better off closing the option than purchasing the shares.

-In addition, exercising options come with additional broker commission fees that you don’t want or need to pay.
+Pro tip: exercising options typically includes additional broker fees that you may not want or need to pay.

-Most options that you and I will trade are American-style options, and all the rules you already know apply to them.
-However, some options are European-style (and no, they do not trade only in Europe) which have slight variations.
+Most options you and I trade are American-style options, and all the rules you already know apply.
+However, some options are European-style (and no, they do not trade only in Europe), which have slight variations.

 To help you avoid confusion, I think it would be prudent for me to point out a few key differences between American and European-style options:

-- First, the time when trading ceases is different for American and European options.
+First, the time when trading ceases is different for American and European options.
 As you possibly know, when you get to the expiration month, American options cease trading on the third Friday, at the close of business.
-There are exceptions though.
+There are exceptions, though.
 For instance, at the calendar quarter, quarterlies cease trading on the last trading day.
-European index options, on the other hand, stop trading on Thursday, preceding the third Friday of the expiration month.
-Take note of this, since that’s a whole day earlier than the American option.
+On the other hand, European index options stop trading on Thursday, preceding the third Friday of the expiration month.
+Take note of this since that’s a whole day earlier than the American option.

-- Unlike American options, the settlement price for European options isn’t a real world price.
+Unlike American options, the settlement price for European options isn’t a real-world price.
 Instead, calculations from trade data from Friday’s early trading day are used to determine the final settlement price.
-Such a settlement price is what determines the options that are in the money.
+Such a settlement price determines the options that are in the money.
 Hence, you should be increasingly careful not to assume that the Friday morning index price reflects the settlement price.
 For this reason, it would be far safer to exit your position by Thursday afternoon when dealing with European options.

 Let’s face it.
 Letting go is the hardest part of trading.